 I am so excited about the Winter Olympic Games.
-While I’m not an avid sports fan, I feel we owe it to these dedicated, passionate and very gifted athletes to pay attention to what they’re doing.
+While I’m not an avid sports fan, I feel we owe it to these dedicated, passionate, and extremely gifted athletes to pay attention to what they’re doing.
 Beyond the sheer physical strength and stamina that’s necessary for these athletes to arrive at the Olympic Games, I’m also impressed by their psychological capacity to handle the stress of it all.

-For instance, I work with a client at Citron Hennessey Private Therapy who has recently shifted into what she calls having “a bird’s-eye view” of her inner and outer experiences.
-After months of practicing defusing from her judgmental and unhelpful thoughts and taking a curious and open stance to her beliefs and emotions, she has gained the capacity to “witness” herself without getting negatively triggered the way she used to.
+For instance, I work with a client at Citron Hennessey who has recently shifted into what she calls having “a bird’s-eye view” of her inner and outer experiences.
+After months of practice defusing from her judgmental and unhelpful thoughts as well as taking a curious and open stance to her beliefs and emotions, she has gained the capacity to “witness” herself without getting negatively triggered in the way she used to.

-“But I don’t have time to sit and meditate!” is a common rebuttal I hear from clients when I suggest they try incorporating mindfulness into their lives.
+“But I don’t have time to sit and meditate!” is a common rebuttal I hear from clients when I suggest incorporating mindfulness into their lives.
 And I get it!
 That to-do list is a mile long and you never feel like you have enough time to accomplish all those tasks even on a good day, let alone take time aside to sit still!
 The beauty of developing the skill of mindfulness practice is that it doesn’t require that you become a Buddhist or even sit in uncomfortable, cross-legged positions for long periods of time.

 Informal mindfulness, or “everyday mindfulness” can be a very effective way to reduce the internal experience of stress and anxiety, without the added pressure of having to formally sit down to meditate.
 So what does “informal practice” look like and what does it entail?

-1. Notice you’re thinking.
+1. Notice that you are thinking.

 2. Notice your body.